Reservations for Student Matinee performances are limited to educational groups of 10+.

-The Best Summer Ever: approximately 2 hours including intermission
+The Best Summer Ever: approximately 1 hour and 10 minutes without an intermission

-Last Stop on Market Street: approximately 1 hour and 30 minutes including intermission
+Last Stop on Market Street: approximately 1 hour and 10 minutes without an intermission

-I Come from Arizona: approximately 2 hours including intermission
+I Come from Arizona: approximately 1 hour and 45 minutes without an intermission

-Dr. Seuss's How the Grinch Stole Christmas: approximately 1 hour and 50 minutes including intermission
+Dr. Seuss's How the Grinch Stole Christmas: approximately 2 hours including intermission

 Mr. Popper's Penguins: approximately 1 hour with no intermission